skip to main content

 BOOKS AND MATERIALS

-ABSENCES & LATE WORK
+HOMEWORK: ABSENCES & LATE WORK

 Late work due to absence may be made up without penalty: one additional day per day of absence is the district guidelines.
 At teacher discretion, late assignments may receive a maximum grade of 70% provided it is of appropriate quality.
 Teachers will communicate which assignments may be redone.
 Parents are encouraged to access PowerSchool in order to monitor their child’s progress.